gracenote/python_meetup/readme.md

 Welcome Python coder!

 Congratulations for getting here early.
 In this repo you'll find sample json files for Gracenote Music Metadata, and a test script.
 Please run the test script on your machine to make sure you can run the `json` and `requests` libraries.
+This project is designed for Python 2.7.

 First, clone the repo using: